ms-studio/minimalistic-event-manager/readme.txt

 * Dates can be of three types: start dates, end dates, repeating dates.
 * There is no mandatory date format: Time, Day, and Month are optional.
 An event date could be "January 2046", or just "2046".

-= What the plugin doesn't do =
+= What the plugin doesn’t do =

-The MEM plugin works as a simple interface for entering those dates into custom fields, but it won't do anything on the public side of your theme.
+The MEM plugin works as a simple interface for entering those dates into custom fields, but it won’t do anything on the public side of your theme.
 What happens with the dates on the public side is entirely up to you.
 You must decide how to display the dates, and you will have to edit your theme files for that.

-If you aren't sure how to achieve this, our wiki will provide a collection of examples to get you started.
+If you aren’t sure how to achieve this, our [wiki](https://github.com/ms-studio/minimalistic-event-manager/wiki) will provide a collection of examples to get you started.

 = Technical implementation =